Freshman classes provide glimpse of affirmative action ruling's impact on colleges - KESQ

 “We are committed to following the new law.
 We are also committed to making sure students in all 100 counties from every population in our growing state feel encouraged to apply, have confidence in our affordability and know this is a place they feel welcome and can succeed,” Feldman said.

-Many colleges did not share the demographics of applicants, making it impossible to know whether fewer students of color applied or chose not to attend.
+Many colleges did not share the demographics of applicants, making it impossible to know whether fewer students of color applied, or were admitted but chose not to attend.

 Colleges have been pursuing other strategies to preserve the diversity they say is essential to campus life.